how does liability insurance work

 Katrin Straub

-A minor mishap can quickly become costly and threaten your financial existence.
-A personal liability insurance policy steps in precisely at such times.
-Understand how this indispensable protection works and why it is so important for every individual and family in Germany.
+A small mishap can quickly become costly and threaten your financial security.
+Personal liability insurance steps in exactly when that happens.
+Understand how this indispensable cover works and why it is so important for every individual and every family in Germany.

 The topic in brief and concise terms